Eight Termite Myths That Houston Property Owners May Still Believe

 Myth: DIY Termite Control Is Effective And Low-Cost

 The only way to get rid of a termite problem is to contact professional exterminators.
-If your Houston property is infested with these persistent insects, contact us at Cantu Pest & Termite.
+If your Houston property is infested with these persistent insects, contact us at Cantu Pest & Termite for total termite control in Houston.
 We’ll safely exterminate these pests so your home doesn’t sustain any more damage.